ykxvqze/bash_projects/README.md

 ## Security auditing/hardening

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/auditscan.sh">auditscan.sh</a>: interactive script for server security auditing and hardening.
-Note: option -a activates an audit-only mode (i.e. no hardening actions are executed).

-<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/scansec/scansec.sh">scansec.sh</a>: improved replacement for `auditscan.sh` on Debian-based systems.
-It operates on a set of test files which explicitly contains the audit rules and can be independently expanded to include more rules.
-In this design, the rules are not hard-coded into the script itself, which only handles the display and report.
+<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/scansec/scansec.sh">scansec.sh</a>: a replacement for _auditscan.sh_.
+It operates on a set of test files that explicitly contain audit rules and can be independently expanded to include more rules.
+In this design, the rules are not hard-coded into the script itself - which only handles the display and report.
 <!--
 ```
 auditscan.sh